SPACE London Commission

-Meeting together through speech, sounding, sculptural props and gestures this project will form an accumulative story about the land, between people in collaboration with Xenia Women.
+Meeting together through speech, sounding, sculptural props and gestures this project formed an accumulative story about the land, between people in collaboration with Xenia Women.

-Evolving through 6 chapters the process will delve into the source of myth, the gift of exchange, and the agency that objects and the hands have to build a collective mythology.
-To create a new myth and lattice tale of BearMotherHouse a story to facilitate a way of working and thinking in uncertain times.
+Evolving through 6 chapters the process delved into the source of myth, the gift of exchange, and the agency that objects and the hands have to build a collective mythology.
+The process created a new myth and lattice tale of BearMotherHouse, a story to facilitate a way of working and thinking in uncertain times.

-The work will explore how the nourishing qualities of domestic ritual can uncover a lattice of stories between the personal and political.
+The work explores how the nourishing qualities of domestic ritual can uncover a lattice of stories between the personal and political.

-Working with Xenia women between Hackney Museum and the Gallery.
-We will consider the role of sculptural object and the agency of the archive to summon and form our collective inheritance.
+We worked with Xenia women between Hackney Museum and the Gallery.
+Considering the role of the sculptural object and the agency of the archive to summon and form our collective inheritance.

 Re-imaging the power of social and object gestures to cultivate the house of speech on our mother tongue.

 Xenia is building relationships between migrant women, with English-speaking women living in the UK to form a more understanding and kind community.